 Academics can apply through two main routes:

-- OPEN CALL: Propose a project of your choosing.
-This call will open in May 2017.
+Propose a project of your choosing.
+This call is now closed.

 This call is now closed.
 This call is now closed.